Published on:

 Sex abuse victims can file a civil lawsuit regardless of whether the abuser was ever criminally charged or convicted.
 In fact, victims can file a civil lawsuit even if they never reported it to the police and even if they never told anyone about the incident.

-Sexual abuse victims can always sue the individual person that abused them.
+Sexual abuse victims can always sue the individual who abused them.
 Usually, however, suing the abusers is somewhat pointless because you won’t be able to get any money from them.
-Even if the abuser is still alive and not in jail, they probably don’t have money to pay a verdict or settlement.
+Even if the abuser is still alive and not in jail, they probably don’t have the money to pay a verdict or settlement.

-The key to getting compensation in sex abuse lawsuit is finding a company, school, or other third party with deep pockets (or insurance) to hold liable for negligence.
-Illinois law allows abuse victims to file civil lawsuits against third-parties who were negligent in failing to prevent or stop the abuse.
-Common third-party defendants in sex abuse civil lawsuits include schools, churches, or organizations such as the boy scouts.
-If you can show that the one of these organizations had a duty to prevent or stop the abuse and failed to do so, they can be held legally liable for damages.
+The key to getting compensation in a sex abuse lawsuit is finding a company, school, or other third party with deep pockets (or insurance) to hold liable for negligence.
+Illinois law allows abuse victims to file civil lawsuits against third parties who were negligent in failing to prevent or stop the abuse.
+Common third-party defendants in sex abuse civil lawsuits include schools, churches, or organizations such as the Boy Scouts.
+If you can show that one of these organizations had a duty to prevent or stop the abuse and failed to do so, they can be held legally liable for damages.

 For example, if a teacher abused you at your school, the school could potentially be liable for negligently failing to stop the abuse or investigate prior complaints against the teacher.
 Also, if you were sexually abused or assaulted in a dimly lit parking lot, you could sue the parking lot owner for negligent security.

-For sexual abuse that occurred after 2014, there is no statute of limitation deadline for victims to file civil lawsuits.
-This means that victims who were abused after 2014 have no time deadline on filing a civil lawsuit.
+For sexual abuse that occurred after 2014, there is no statute of limitations deadline for victims to file civil lawsuits.
+This means that victims who were abused after 2014 have no time limit on filing a civil lawsuit.
 For abuse occurring prior to 2014, the SOL deadline is the age of majority (18) plus 20 years … so the victim’s 38th birthday.

 Illinois Juvenile Detention Center Sex Abuse Lawsuits

 Over the last few years, the Illinois Department of Juvenile Justice has faced a growing number of sexual abuse lawsuits brought by former juvenile detention center inmates.
-These lawsuit allege that the victims were sexually assaulted and/or abused by staff members at the detention centers, and that the DJJ was negligent in failing to properly screen and supervise staff, and failing to implement other protective measures.
+These Illinois sexual abuse detention center lawsuits allege that the victims were sexually assaulted and/or abused by staff members at the detention centers, and that the DJJ was negligent in failing to screen and supervise staff properly, and failing to implement other protective measures.

 Illinois Residential Treatment Center Sex Abuse Lawsuits